29 Apr When Hillary Clinton Stopped Me from Murder

 “Do you want some cake?”

-My colleague was holding out a delicious-looking chocolate cake inches from my face, where I was sitting at my desk.
+My colleague was holding out a delicious-looking chocolate cake only centimeters from my face, where I was sitting at my desk.
 “No, thank you” I politely declined.

 “Come on, just a piece!”
 He moved the cake closer.

 “No, thank you” I repeated.
 “But I baked it!
 You must try!” my colleague insisted.